Distributionally robust optimization through the lens of submodularity: Appendix

-The extremal characterization in \eqref{droinfer}-\eqref{drosuper} has been proved to be very useful in developing efficient algorithms for submodular function minimization.
+The extremal characterization in \eqref{droinfer} has been proved to be very useful in developing efficient algorithms for submodular function minimization.
 Specifically, the function $f: \prod_{i \in [N]}\Xi_i \rightarrow \mathbb{R}$ is submodular if and only if the functional $\inf_{\mathbb{P} \in {\cal P}_F(\mathbb{P}_1,\ldots,\mathbb{P}_N)}\mathbb{E}_{\mathbb{P}}[f(\tilde{\mb{\xi}})]: \mathbb{P}_1,\ldots,\mathbb{P}_N\rightarrow \mathbb{R}$ is convex (see \cite{Lovasz,bach}).
 The domain of the functional is specified by the marginal probability measures $\mathbb{P}_1,\ldots,\mathbb{P}_N$ where $\mbox{supp}(\mathbb{P}_1) \subseteq \Xi_1,\ldots,\mbox{supp}(\mathbb{P}_N) \subseteq \Xi_N$.
 The corresponding functional value is exactly the Lov\'{a}sz extension or the Choquet integral.
 This lets one transform the submodular function minimization problem in \eqref{SFM} to a convex minimization problem over probability measures as follows:

 The first equality holds since the optimal solution on the right hand side of (a) will be attained at a Dirac measure where the functional value and the function value coincide.
 Equality (b) comes from \eqref{droinfer}.
-When the domain is discrete and finite, the convex minimization problem on the right hand side of (b) is solvable in polynomial time using the ellipsoid method where both the function value and its subgradient are computable in polynomial time (see \cite{Lovasz,bach}).
-Comonotonic random vectors have also been identified as the worst-case distributions for certain distributionally robust optimization problems which enable them to be solved efficiently (see \cite{chenkarthik,jin,bentalbook}).
-Applications of comonotonicity are also found in risk management (see \cite{dhaene1,dhaene2}), appointment scheduling (see \cite{mak}), inventory pooling (see \cite{mak1}) and dynamic robust optimization (see \cite{iancu}).
-Distributionally robust optimization has also been explored with submodular and supermodular objective functions in \cite{agrawal} where the worst-case expected cost computed over all distributions with fixed marginals is compared to the expected cost with an independent distribution (see \cite{staib} for related work).
-In addition with submodular objective functions in the context of influence maximization, \cite{louis} show that worst-case expectation (minimization) over the Fr\'{e}chet set of distributions preserves submodularity.
+When the domain is discrete and finite, the convex minimization problem on the right hand side of (b) is solvable in polynomial time using the ellipsoid method where both the function value and its subgradient are computable in polynomial time (see \cite{Lovasz,bach}). .